Bikeman868/RestDB/README.md

 date then easily find all employees who have been employed less than a year without touching the employee table at all.

+Note that RestDB allows you to make graph queries against non-graph oriented tables but this is orders of magnitude slower than if you used graph oriented tables.